 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly communicates its purpose as a session-closing workflow.
-It lists specific actions, provides natural trigger phrases users would actually say, and occupies a distinct niche that is unlikely to conflict with other skills.
+This is a well-crafted skill description that clearly communicates its purpose as an end-of-session workflow.
+It lists specific actions, provides natural trigger phrases users would actually say, and occupies a distinct niche that minimizes conflict with other skills.
 The description is concise yet comprehensive.

 | Dimension | Reasoning | Score |